BLOG

 Assessing OWASP application compliance is a complex task requiring an in-depth assessment of vulnerabilities.
 Using penetration testing and vulnerability assessment tools provides a 360-degree view of security risks.

-These tools can identify risks that may be overlooked during manual security assessment.
+These tools can identify risks that may be overlooked during a manual security assessment.
 Some application security testing tools provide a score after a detailed assessment of security scenarios.

 OWASP compliance demands a multipronged approach to evaluate the overall security posture and implement security controls and secure coding practices.